jaxterk/ee445l-lab04/README.md

 ## Images:

-### circuit.pdf
+### circuit.svg

 [KiCad can export schematics to .svg](https://electronics.stackexchange.com/a/116869).
 If using the LaTeX template, it can then be converted to .pdf with a tool such as Inkscape.

-### callgraph.pdf
+### callgraph.svg

 A .svg file with an example call graph similar to the one in the lab document is included in this repository in doc/.
-Convert it to .pdf if using LaTeX.